illustration of a point of light with many different light streamers extending from it.

 To be clear, the terms in the chunky middle are incredibly valuable.
 In some ways they can be more important than fat head keywords because they’re easier to rank for, more specific, and generally have better conversion rates.

-Competitive analysis method
+Competitive analysis method (before you publish)

 Here’s a simple strategy to reveal every keyword your page should rank for.